EvangelineSmollett/secret-hash/README.md

 4. Run the project or available examples.
 5. Make changes on a separate branch.
 6. Run checks or tests if available.
+7. Commit and push your changes.

+## Contributing

+Contributions should follow the structure and conventions already present in the repository.